pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-12-24-cuccidati.markdown

 - rum extract
 - gluten free
 - sugar free
 Description: Ah cuccidati, my favorite cookie of all time, and a staple of Christmas for me.
 Traditionally, these are Sicilian cookies filled with figs, and sometimes nuts and chocolate.
 They're essentially a fancy Fig Newton that's also glazed in <a href="/misc/hidden-sugar">sugar</a>.
 Most recipes actually don't have any <a href="/misc/hidden-sugar">added sugar</a> in the filling, just in the dough and the glaze.
-But I'm making my all time favorite my way today, which means no butter, oil, wheat, or <a href="/misc/hidden-sugar">sugar</a> in these cookies.
+But I'm making my all time favorite my way today, which means no <a href="/misc/dairy#butter">butter</a>, oil, wheat, or <a href="/misc/hidden-sugar">sugar</a> in these cookies.
 Dare I say that these taste better than the originals?
 I think it's pretty damn close.
 You can check out any of my other <a href="/cookies">cookie recipes</a>!
 Instructions:
 - Peel your oranges, and add to a small food processor.
 Blend until smooth, and transfer to a medium pot along with dates (cut in half) and water